iiif-prezi/iiif-prezi3/README.md

 ## Versioning
 `iiif-prezi3` broadly follows [Semantic Versioning](https://semver.org/).
 Patch releases are used for bug fixes, minor releases add new functionality and maintain backwards compatibility, and major versions contain breaking changes to the public API of the library.
 Links to the changes between individual versions can be found on the [releases](https://github.com/iiif-prezi/iiif-prezi3/releases) page.

+## Get Involved
+The `iiif-prezi3` maintainers welcome contributions from the community - issues, pull requests, use cases, etc. We have a [guideline document for contributions](https://github.com/iiif-prezi/iiif-prezi3/blob/main/CONTRIBUTING.md) and a channel `#iiif-prezi3` on the IIIF Slack workspace, which can be joined from the [IIIF website's Get Involved page](https://iiif.io/get-involved/).